 Causes and treatment

-Migraines are thought to be caused by inflammatory substances that trigger pain sensors in the blood vessels and nerves in the head.
+Inflammatory substances that trigger pain sensors in the blood vessels and nerves of the head might cause migraines.

-Migraines should be treated with analgesics, such as aspirin or acetaminophen, and by resting in a darkened room.
+The treatment of migraines should involve analgesics, such as aspirin or acetaminophen, and resting in a darkened room.

 If normal analgesics do not work, then a doctor might prescribe antimigraine drugs known as triptans.
-Scientists think that these drugs cause blood vessels to shrink and contract, which reverses the changes in the brain that cause migraines.
+These drugs cause blood vessels to shrink and contract, which reverses the changes in the brain that cause migraines.

-There are some steps that people can take to reduce the chances of having a migraine.
+People can take certain steps to reduce the risk of having a migraine.
 These steps include:

 Medication-overuse headaches (MOH) may develop if a person uses too much pain relief medication for other types of headaches.
 MOH headaches are also known as rebound headaches.

 Occasional use of pain relief does not cause any problems.
-However, when pain relief medication is taken for headaches more than two or three times a week over an extended period, a MOH or rebound headache can occur.
+However, when a person take pain relief medication headaches more than two or three times a week over an extended period, a MOH or rebound headache can occur.

 The main symptoms include: